davejm/dissertation-report/source/15_results_and_discussion.md

 Another observation, made pre-training, was that filtering the data by quality assessment attributes (`qc_rater` columns) and/or thresholding the mean framewise displacement led to poorer classification scores.
 This is probably due to two factors.

 1. The fMRI dataset is already comparatively small for training a robust machine learning classifier.
-Removing training data samples, even if they aren't of the best quality, gives the classifier less information to learn.
+Removing training data samples, even if they aren't of the best quality, gives the classifier less information to learn from.

 2. Some of the quality assessment criteria are subjective.
 Machines may be better at 'teasing out' the correct representations despite humans judging the data to be of poor quality.

 ## Goals Achieved